Verify a Payment Domain

 -

-Repeat for each domain (such as myorganization.org) and subdomain (such as donate.myorganization.org) where Apple Pay should appear.
+Repeat for each domain and subdomain where Apple Pay should appear.
+For example, you should separately enter myorganization.org, www.myorganization.org, and donate.myorganization.org.

 After your verify your domain, test your form by viewing it from a compatible Apple device with latest version of iOS.